8BitMate/Connection-Prover/README.md

 # Connection Prover

-This is a prover for propositional formulas using the connection method.
+This is a prover for first order formulas using the connection method.
+This calculus is not complete for first order formulas, but it is complete for propositional formulas.
+It is correct though, so it will only prove valid formulas.
+It is also decidable, so it always terminates.
+I might make a complete but undecidable version of the prover sometime in the future, but it's not trivial how to do so, so it will have to be a future project.

+I have a version of this prover, that only works for propositional formulas in another git branch, which should be slightly faster for propositional formulas and easier to understand, if anyone is interested.

 ## Install